The-OpenROAD-Project-Attic/Resizer/README.md

 that have been read.
 Some designs have multiple libraries with different transistor thresholds (Vt) and are used to trade off power and speed.
 Chosing a low Vt library uses more power but results in a faster design after the resizing step.
+Use the `-dont_use` keyword to specify a list of patterns of cells to not use.
+For example, "*/DLY*" says do not use cells with names that begin with "DLY" in all libraries.

 The `write_def` command `-units`, `-die_area`, `-core_area`, `-site` and
 `-auto_place`_pins arguments are only used when writing a DEF file from